dennyb87/elettrotecnica-serale/classe_3/inglese/uda_3/consegne/C01_microchip.md

 ##  Look at the article’s headline and guess whether these sentences are true (T) or false (F):

-1. Workers are in court for implanting microchips into their colleagues.
-T / F
+1. Workers are in court for implanting microchips into their colleagues. **FALSE** > no one is in court, they volunteered
-2. Staff from a security company are testing a microchip tracking device.
-T / F
+2. Staff from a security company are testing a microchip tracking device. **FALSE** > is not a tracking device
-3. Workers have had microchips implanted into their arms.
-T / F
+3. Workers have had microchips implanted into their arms. **TRUE**
-4. The same chips were used after Hurricane Katrina.
-T / F
+4. The same chips were used after Hurricane Katrina. **TRUE**
-5. The chips are the same size as regular identity cards.
-T / F
+5. The chips are the same size as regular identity cards. **FALSE** > the size of a grain of rice
-6. The chips work in an identical way to GPS technology.
-T / F
+6. The chips work in an identical way to GPS technology. **FALSE** > they work like an identity card
-7. The security company CEO agreed to be implanted with a chip.
-T / F
+7. The security company CEO agreed to be implanted with a chip. **TRUE**
-8. Many people are worried the chips may be abused.
-T / F
+8. Many people are worried the chips may be abused. **TRUE**

 ## Synonyms matching: